- B.A., 1973, Tabor College

 Biophysics, spectroscopy, bioanalytical chemistry, protein interactions and dynamics, single-molecule spectroscopy

-Physical, biophysical, and bioanalytical chemistry: single-molecule and time-resolved investigations of dynamics and function of biomolecules, fluorescence detection of biomolecules.
+Single-molecule and time-resolved investigations of dynamics and function of biomolecules; multiphoton imaging; fluorescence detection of biomolecules.

-The high sensitivity in single-molecule fluorescence spectroscopy is opening new doors to understanding the structure, dynamics, and interactions of biomolecules.
-Conventional methods measure the average properties of many molecules, often missing important information about the distributions of structures, dynamics, and interactions.
-By probing single-molecules, the properties of individual members of a distribution can be measured, thus recovering lost information.
+The high sensitivity in single-molecule fluorescence spectroscopy opens new avenues to understanding the structure, dynamics, and interactions of biomolecules.
+Experiments on single molecules can recover information about conformations and dynamics not available by conventional spectroscopies.
 The applications are profound for biophysical properties (structure and dynamics) and bioanalysis (e.g. detection of protein-protein interactions).
 The newest frontier, to detect and track the dynamics and interactions of single molecules inside live cells, bridges the fields of chemistry, biology, and physics.

 Jay R. Unruh, Krzysztof Kuczera, and Carey K. Johnson, Conformational Heterogeneity of a Leucine Enkephalin Analog in Aqueous Solution and SDS Micelles: Comparison of Time-Resolved FRET and Molecular Dynamics Simulations, J. Phys.
 Chem.
 B 113, 14381-14392 (2009).